 Group Health continued to expand its research capabilities over the next decade, with CHS grant revenue topping more than $5 million by 1993.
 Through collaboration with researchers locally, nationally, and internationally, CHS added breadth and depth to its findings, using multi-disciplinary approaches to study larger populations.
 Among our key partners—then and now—are the Fred Hutchinson Cancer Research Center, Veterans Affairs Puget Sound Health Care System, and several major universities, including the University of Washington (UW), Harvard University, and the University of Michigan.

-In 1996, CHS leaders catalyzed the formation of the HMO Research Network (HMORN), an 18-member consortium of health plans within integrated health care systems.
-Through the HMORN, Group Health researchers work with scientists nationwide to combine and study data from a diverse population more than 15 million people.
+In 1996, CHS leaders catalyzed the formation of the Health Care Systems Research Network (HCSRN) (formerly HMORN), an 18-member consortium of health plans within integrated health care systems.
+Through the HCSRN, Group Health researchers work with scientists nationwide to combine and study data from a diverse population more than 15 million people.

 CHS also provided collaborative leadership through its MacColl Institute for Healthcare Innovation (now called the MacColl Center), founded in 1992.
 MacColl Center staff worked with Group Health to create and pioneer the Chronic Care Model, with funds for development and dissemination coming from the Robert Wood Johnson Foundation.